Ev-Bro/glossary/ai-glossary.md

 **Corpus:** a large and structured set of texts or dataset used for training and evaluating natural language processing models, providing the essential data for learning patterns, structures, and nuances of language.

+**Dataset**: A collection of data often structured in a tabular format, comprising variables (columns) and observations (rows), used for analysis, training models, or testing in the field of artificial intelligence and machine learning.

 **Federated Learning:** A machine learning approach where the model is trained across multiple decentralized devices or servers holding local data samples, without exchanging them.

 **Fine Tuning**: The process of adjusting a pre-trained model to improve its performance on a specific task.